merwaaan/merwaaan.github.com/_posts/2012-05-10-generating-random-terrain-value-noise.md

 With all that in mind, our only work here is to generate a height map representing a terrain.
 Let's start by randomly generating one of those.
-For each grid value (or pixel), we assign a random float between 0 and 1.
+For each grid value (or pixel), we assign a random real number between *0* and *1*.
 If you click on the dark box below, you will see both the generated height map and the corresponding terrain (please be patient, the 3D terrain generation may freeze your browser for several seconds, sorry about that!).